 In the cities and tourist areas (e.g. Manokwari and Sorong) we will eat in the hotel restaurants where most types of food (Western and Indonesian) and drinks will be available.
-Meals will become simpler as we move into the mountains while birding the Arfak Mountains, and there will be no alcoholic drinks (unless we bring our own with us).
+Meals will become simpler as we move into the mountains while birding the Arfak Mountains and in the Klasow Valley, and there will be no alcoholic drinks (unless we bring our own with us).
 Our accommodation on Waigeo provides home-cooked Western and Indonesian meals served buffet style.